 Anna Kingsford (1846-1888)

 Kingsford was one of the first women to advocate for vegetarianism in the animal rights movement.
 She and Frances Power Cobbe, both influential anti-vivisectionists of the late 1800s, had a bitter rivalry.
 Cobbe insisted that eating animals was a divine right; Kingsford insisted that animal advocacy must include food animals as well.
 In her 1892 publication, The Perfect Way in Diet, Kingsford condemned the consumption of other animals using arguments of animal ethics, human rights, human health, and science.
 Kingsford was also a campaigner against vivisection and for women’s rights.
-She was one of the first English women to obtain a degree in medicine and the only one of the time to graduate without having experimented on an animal.
+She was one of the first English women to obtain a degree in medicine.
+Furthermore, she was the only one of the time to graduate without having experimented on an animal.
 She obtained this degree to gain credibility in her activism against vivisection.
 She is also the founder of the Food Reform Society.

 Did You Know?